-Past Accomplishments 2016-2024 Retaining Youth to Stay in Transit (continued) Maintaining a reduced rate for youth interested in attending CUTA events such as the CUTA Spring Summit & Annual General Meeting and the CUTA Annual Conference & Trade Show.
-Developing Youth into Leaders in Transit Leaders Building Leaders Mentorship Program After a successful pilot program in 2018, the Leaders Building Leaders Mentorship Program was formally introduced in 2023.
+Past Accomplishments 2016-2024

+Retaining Youth to Stay in Transit (continued)

+Maintaining a reduced rate for youth interested in attending CUTA events such as the CUTA Spring Summit & Annual General Meeting and the CUTA Annual Conference & Trade Show.

+Developing Youth into Leaders in Transit

+Leaders Building Leaders Mentorship Program

+After a successful pilot program in 2018, the Leaders Building Leaders Mentorship Program was formally introduced in 2023.
 Through the guidance of an official Mentorship Toolkit co-developed by the YELSC and CUTA, over 30 pairs of mentor-mentee partners have been instructed to meet at least quarterly with the goal of transferring knowledge and skills from one generation to another.
-The goals of the Leaders Building Leaders Mentorship Program include: 1) Increasing the number of professionals choosing a career in the transit industry.
-2) Providing new transit professionals with a deeper understanding of the industry.

-3) Fostering transferrable skills through goal-setting and one-on-one training.
-4) Creating opportunities to acquire knowledge about specializations and roles within the transit industry.
-5) Developing emerging leaders while championing equity, diversity, and inclusion.
+- 1) Increasing the number of professionals choosing a career in the transit industry. - 2) Providing new transit professionals with a deeper understanding of the industry. - 3) Fostering transferrable skills through goal-setting and one-on-one training. - 4) Creating opportunities to acquire knowledge about specializations and roles within the transit industry. - 5) Developing emerging leaders while championing equity, diversity, and inclusion.